SEN1221TUD/Q2_2023/readme.md

 ## 5. Instructions to set up your workspace

-In this course, you will work with Python notebooks (Jupyter Notebooks) which can be easily opened in a local environment.
-It is recommended that you work locally on your laptop using the requirements file to install the necessary packages.
-However, you also have the option to use Google Colab.

 ### a.
 Local environment (recommended)

 To get started, make sure you have a Python 3.10 or a newer version installed.
-Additionally, ensure you have set up an IPython environment on your computer(Jupyter, VSCode, or any alternatives).
-It's also beneficial to possess basic skills in working with virtual environments, especially if you prefer to keep your current dependencies separate.
+Additionally, ensure you have set up an IPython environment on your computer (Jupyter, VSCode, or any alternatives).

-Please follow the steps we've included below to set up the workspace.
+Please follow the steps below to set up the workspace.

 * Step 1: Clone or download this repo to your computer (see Step 1 in the Colab section).
 * Step 2: Two options: (a) Install dependencies separate from your current Python version; (b) Install dependencies for this notebook in your Python version (easy way):
     * Step 2. a (For those familiar with environments):
         * Create a new "virtual environment" (a separate workspace for your project).
         * Install the required packages listed in the requirements_local.txt file within this environment.
         * Open the notebook you want to work on (Step 1) and make sure it's running in the newly created environment.

     * Step 2. b (easy way):